-The District shall develop and implement professional development plan (PDP) for its licensed employees.
-The District's PDP shall, in part, align District resources to address the PD activities identified in each school's Arkansas Comprehensive School Improvement Plan (ACSIP) and incorporate the licensed employee's PDP.
-The plan shall describe how the District's categorical funds will be used to address deficiencies in student performance and any identified academic achievement gaps between groups of students.
+As part of the District's School Distict Support Plan (SDSP), the District shall develop and implement professional development plan (PDP) for its licensed employees.
+The District's PDP shall, in part, align District resources to address the PD activities identified in each school's schoollevel improvement plan (SLIP) and incorporate the licensed employee's professional growth plan.
+The PDP shall describe how the District's categorical funds will be used to address deficiencies in student performance and any identified academic achievement gaps between groups of students.
 At the end of each school year, the District shall evaluate the PD activities' effectiveness in improving student performance and closing achievement gaps.

-Each licensed employee shall receive a minimum of thirty-six (36) hours of PD annually to be fulfilled between June 1 and May 31;1 the District may require a licensed employee to receive more PD than the minimum when necessary to complete the licensed employee's PDP.2 All licensed employees are required to obtain thirty six (36) hours of approved PD each year over a five-year period as part of their licensure renewal requirements.
+Each licensed employee shall receive a minimum of thirty-six (36) hours of PD annually to be fulfilled between July 1 and June 30;2 A licensed employee to receive more PD than the minimum when necessary to complete the licensed employee's PGP.3 All licensed employees are required to obtain thirty six (36) hours of approved PD each year over a five-year period as part of their licensure renewal requirements.
 PD hours earned in excess of each licensed employee's required number of hours in the designated year cannot be carried over to the next year.